TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-software-nodecrash-guestos-generic-noend.md

 <!--resolutionDetails-->
 ### **Resolution**
-> VM was restored following reboot of the host node.
+> VM was restored the following reboot of the host node.
 >
 <!--/resolutionDetails-->
 <!--/rcaDescription-->